-The Political Reform Act does not prohibit any officeholder from holding multiple public offices or seeking more than one elective office.
-For example, a deputy district attorney can hold the office of city council member, or a water board director may also be elected to a park and recreation district.
-However, there are instances in which holding more than one office is considered incompatible.
+The Political Reform Act does not prohibit any officeholder from holding multiple public offices or seeking more than one elective office, but there are instances in which holding more than one office are considered incompatible.

-There is no single statute that defines "incompatibility of offices".
-The common law doctrine of incompatibility of offices, however, prevents an elected official from holding two offices simultaneously if the offices have overlapping and conflicting public duties.

-The courts have defined this concept as follows: "One individual may not simultaneously hold two public offices where the functions of the offices concerned are inherently inconsistent, as where there are conflicting interests, or where the nature of the duties of the two offices is such as to render it improper due to considerations of public policy for one person to retain both."
+There is no single statute that defines incompatibility of offices.
+However, the common law doctrine of incompatibility of offices prevents an elected official from holding two offices simultaneously if the offices have overlapping and conflicting public duties.
+Additionally, the courts have defined overlapping and conflicting public duties by establishing that "one individual may not simultaneously hold two public offices where the functions of the offices concerned are inherently inconsistent, as where there are conflicting interests, or where the nature of the duties of the two offices is such as to render it improper due to considerations of public policy for one person to retain both."